The Service Catalog is the central source of information about the services IONOS Cloud offers to its customers.

 - Creating and managing SSH keys

-- Management of integrated Cloud services (IONOS Cloud S3 Object Storage, IONOS Cloud Managed Kubernetes, IONOS Cloud Backup)
+- Management of integrated Cloud services (e.g. IONOS S3 Object Storage, IONOS Managed Kubernetes, IONOS Backup as a Service)

 - Contract Owner – This account is created automatically for the user who initially registered with IONOS Cloud.
 Only one "Contract Owner" account can exist per contract made with IONOS Cloud.
 A “Contract Owner” is authorized to fully access all resources, create and delete “User” accounts and assign an “Administrator” role to them.